W. Mark Saltzman

 - Britton Chance Distinguished Lecturer in Engineering and Medicine, at the University of Pennsylvania (2000)

 - Professional Progress in Engineering Award from Iowa State University (2000)

 - Member, Surgery & Bioengineering Study Section (NIH) (1999)

 - Richard Tucker Excellence in Teaching Award (Cornell) (1999)

-- Fellow, American Institute of Biological and Medical Engineers (1997)
+- Fellow, American Institute for Medical and Biological Engineering (1997)

 - Controlled Release Society Young Investigator Award (1996)

 - Allan C. Davis Medal as Maryland's Outstanding Young Engineer (1995)